BROOKLYN BREWERY + BLEECKER BURGER

 The poster has had an integral part to play in activism, a way of communicating demands especially at the grassroots level.

-The series of talks planned for Rage For Good are centred around the small, grassroots LGBTQ organisations, therefore making sense to reflect that at the heart of the identity concept.
-The beauty of this rich seam is often in its bold simplicity…
+Rage For Good is centred around small, grassroots LGBTQ organisations, therefore making sense to reflect these ideas at the heart of the project, expressed through bold simplicity and disarming humour.